Baguirre03/Baguirre03/README.md

 ### Hi there 👋

+- My name is Ben!
+- I am currently a marketing major who has an interest in programming and computer science and looking to change careers!
 <!--
 **Baguirre03/Baguirre03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.